pingcap/docs/tools/dm/cluster-operations.md

 When DM-master is restarted, it automatically requests the task information from each DM-worker instance and rebuilds the corresponding relationship between the task and DM-worker.
 However, at this time, DM-worker does not resend the sharding DDL information, so it might occur that the sharding DDL lock synchronization cannot be finished automatically because of the lost lock information.

-To resolve this issue, follow the steps described in [Troubleshooting Sharding DDL Locks](/tools/dm/troubleshooting-sharding-ddl-locks.md#condition-three-dm-master-restarts).
+To resolve this issue, follow the steps described in [Handle Sharding DDL Locks Manually](/tools/dm/manually-handling-sharding-ddl-locks.md#scenario-3-some-dm-workers-are-temporarily-unreachable-during-the-ddl-unlocking-process).

 #### Restarting dmctl considerations